Applied Examples AIMon Labs

 Despite years of research, hallucination in large language models remains one of the most persistent and costly failure modes in production AI.
 Even the latest frontier models from OpenAI, Google, and Anthropic self-report hallucination rates approaching 20% in certain evaluation settings.

 The core tension: Enterprises need hallucination detection that runs in real-time, costs pennies per call, and doesn’t rely on the same models it’s trying to evaluate.
-A specialized, lightweight model trained on high-quality domain-specific data is the natural answer — but only if the data pipeline behind it is robust enough at every stage: training, validation, and evaluation.
+A specialized, lightweight model trained on high-quality domain-specific data is the natural answer, but only if the data pipeline behind it is robust enough at every stage: training, validation, and evaluation.

 AIMon Labs understood this clearly.
-Building HDM-2 wasn’t just a modeling challenge — it was fundamentally a data challenge.
+Building HDM-2 wasn’t just a modeling challenge.
+It was fundamentally a data challenge.
 They needed a partner who could generate the right training data, build the validation sets to iterate against, and design a benchmark rigorous enough to prove the model worked.
 That full-stack data problem is what DataFramer was built to solve.

 Our Contribution: The Full Data Pipeline

-DataFramer’s involvement with AIMon Labs spanned every stage of the data lifecycle — training, evaluation, validation, and benchmarking.
-This wasn’t a narrow dataset contribution; it was the data foundation that made HDM-2 possible.
+DataFramer’s involvement with AIMon Labs spanned every stage of the data lifecycle: training, evaluation, validation, and benchmarking.
+This wasn’t a narrow dataset contribution.
+It was the data foundation that made HDM-2 possible.

 Training Data